Battle of Britain Day: German strategy

-Intelligence
+Planning

-The strategy could only be valid if intelligence assessments were correct.
-To German intelligence, it seemed as if the RAF might be on the verge of collapse.
-The attacks on London, thus far, seemed to confirm the assumption.
-None of the Luftwaffe bomber formations had encountered the well organised, effective and ferocious defence that had characterised the battles in August 1940.
-If the German intelligence was correct, then by striking against vital choke points in London that the RAF would be forced to defend, the Luftwaffe had the opportunity to destroy the remaining RAF fighter forces.
-Not only would the attacks allow for the attainment of air superiority, they would eliminate a vital rail network, destroy shipping and supplies brought in from North America, and affect civilian morale by demonstrating London's vulnerability to air power.
+To date, the Luftwaffe's attacks on London appeared to suggest to German intelligence that the RAF was close to collapse.
+The bomber crews did not encounter the robust defence that had characterised the battles in August.
+By striking against vital choke points in London that the RAF would be forced to defend, the Luftwaffe had the opportunity to destroy the remaining RAF fighters.
+This would achieve the desired air superiority, and eliminate a vital rail network, destroy shipping and supplies brought in from North America, and affect civilian morale by demonstrating London's vulnerability to air power.